Getting Started: Monitoring a Heroku Postgres Database

 Heroku Postgres is a managed SQL database service provided directly by Heroku.
 You can access a Heroku Postgres database from any language with a PostgreSQL driver, including all languages officially supported by Heroku.

 Heroku Postgres provides database and server metrics that give information on the status of your instance.
-Understanding and monitoring these metrics will ensure the health of your database as your applications run and scale.
+Understanding and monitoring these metrics ensures the health of your database as your applications run and scale.
 Monitoring can also help you tune, debug, and troubleshoot your application.
-If you have a production database, you should be monitoring it.
+If you have a production database, make sure you’re monitoring it.

 In this getting started, you learn how to: